 Thermal fish kills could result from temperature highs and increased parasites that are tolerant to warm water increase.
 Dewatering aquifers causes reduced return flows to streams resulting in dewatered streams, especially late in the season after snow has melted.
 Water loss in reservoirs and streams will increase due to evapo-transpiration as the temperatures of air and water increase.
 Leaky pipes can burden storm water and sewer systems by the inflow of groundwater.

 Quantified water rights may change as less water is available to junior users.
 Conflict and water theft are issues.
 Instream flows must be maintained to protect species of important.
-On Reservation water storage, both natural and constructed, should be a priority for policy makers , otherwise, water will flow to downstream users.
+Water storage in the Blackfeet Nation, both natural and constructed, should be a priority for policy makers , otherwise, water will flow to downstream users.
 Uses for water need to be developed and recorded, as in the Draft Water Quality Standards document.
 Examples of uses that need to be considered are recreation, irrigation, cultural, wildlife, aquatic life, domestic, etc. “Use or lose.”

 The timeframe for impacts begins now and extends into the future, as some of the expected impacts are already being observed.
-The location of concern is reservation-wide.
-However, it is important to note that there is a rain gradient extending across the reservation, moving from more precipitation in the western part of the reservation to less precipitation in the eastern section.
+The location of concern is Blackfeet Nation-wide.
+However, it is important to note that there is a rain gradient extending across the Blackfeet Nation, moving from more precipitation in the west to less precipitation in the eastern section.
 The rain gradient is expected to hold even as the climate changes.
-While changes in water availability are expected across the whole nation, plant, fish, and invertebrate species on the east side of the reservation may be more adapted to lower flows than on the west side.
-This is because water is more abundant on the west side of the reservation.
-Water quality is already lower on the east side of the reservation, which may mean plant, fish, and invertebrate species are already more tolerant of lower water quality and will be less impacted by further declines in water quality.
+All life stages of salmonids, except spawning, would generally be supported in the eastern half of the Blackfeet Nation.

 From a social standpoint, potential consequences are medium to high.
 Closures to recreation due to algal blooms pose a concern.
 Less drinking water could be a (high) consequence.